CodeKoalas/koality-drupal-theme-generator/README.md

 ## The New Theme

 ### Sass & Gulp
-Currently your new theme uses [libSass](http://sass-lang.com/libsass) and [Gulp](http://gulpjs.com/).
+Currently, your new theme uses [libSass](http://sass-lang.com/libsass) and [Gulp](http://gulpjs.com/).
 While you can add whichever Gulp plugins you'd like, by default only the basics are provided.

 * Gulp Sass
 * Gulp Autoprefixer